 All students in need of accommodations must work through the Office of Student Accessibility (OSA).
 For more information and deadlines, please visit our Student Accessibility webpage.
 Please note that students who currently have accommodations must annually renew and update their accommodations.

 How do I select a meal plan?

-Meal plan requirements correspond with living areas, and you will be able to select a meal plan in the Housing Portal.
-For more details, please visit our Meal Plan Information page.
+Meal plan requirements correspond with living areas and student classifications, so you will not be able to select a meal plan until you are officially placed in housing.
+Students will enroll in a meal plan via the Housing Portal in May.
+For more details, please visit our Meal Plan Information or Meal Plan Rates page.

 Disclaimer: Every effort has been made to verify and ensure the accuracy of the information contained in this website.
 The information contained on this website may be changed at any time without prior notification.